 - Don’t sweat the small stuff.
 The small stuff were my tipping factors until I learned that even if my car breaks down, or I get a flat tire, or I have a bad day at work, that I am still alive and able to influence this world in a positive manner.
 Always be the optimist in every situation.
 There truly are two sides to every story and I want you to be the positive side.

 I suffered with Bulimia and body image issues for 12 years!!

 I am a man and there is no shame in admitting I needed help!!

 Here is my promise: I beat this and will remain strong and love myself from this point on.
 I will lead by example and do my best to guide others on the same!!

-I can not give you any medical advice on how to address your problems legally.
+I can not give you any medical advice on how to address your bulimia or other problems legally.
 This post describes what I learned and how I overcame it.
 If you or someone you know needs help, check out these resources below:

 There are a lot of people struggling with issues, some will open up and some are not ready, but reading this could benefit them all.
 Please share and let's make a difference!!

 **If you chose not to leave a comment, but you would still like to talk to me, You can email me us at firstname.lastname@example.org and I promise I will read it**